top of page

 One of the most common questions with plant-based eating is “where do you get your protein?”
 But, before we answer that question—how much protein do you actually need in a day?

-We, as consumers, can be a bit protein obsessed—meat is the focus of the plate, protein powders are all over the market, companies market ‘high protein’ on packaged food items and plant proteins like soy and pea are being infused into foods to make them even higher protein than their naturally occurring state.
+We, as consumers, can be a bit protein obsessed—meat is the focus of the plate, protein powders are all over the market, companies market ‘high protein’ on packaged food items and plant proteins, like soy and pea, are being infused into foods to make them even higher protein than their naturally occurring state.

 What is protein?

 Don't get me wrong, protein is very important.
 Protein is a macronutrient (or large molecule as compared to vitamins and minerals, which are micronutrients or small molecules) that our cells need to function properly.
 Amino acids are simpler compounds that make up proteins.
-There are 22 total amino acids, nine that are essential because our body cannot make them.
+There are 22 total amino acids, nine that are essential because our bodies cannot make them.
 Amino acids are the building blocks for protein.
 Most people associate protein with building muscle, but it has many other important functions such as regulating the body's tissues, cells and organs; transporting oxygen; functioning in enzymatic roles; improving immunity; and creating structural support for skin, hair and nails.
 No doubt, we need protein!

-The Dietary Reference Intake (DRI) for protein is .8 gm per kg body weight or .36 gm of protein per pound of body weight.
-For a 150 pound person that would be 55 grams of protein a day.
-If you’re more active or an athlete (endurance athlete, weight lifter, etc.) your protein needs may be higher.
-But, in general most people who are working out daily for 30-45 minutes with a normal routine (dog walk, day job, family time at night) do not need as much protein as they're consuming.
+The Dietary Reference Intake (DRI) for protein is 0.8 grams per kilogram of body weight or 0.36 grams of protein per pound of body weight.
+For a 150-pound person that would be 55 grams of protein a day.
+If you’re more active or an athlete (endurance athlete, weight lifter, etc.) your protein needs will most likely be higher with a range of 1.0–2.0 grams of protein per kilograms of body weight (my book, The Vegan Athlete's Nutrition Handbook, goes into this in great detail!).
+But, in general, most people who are working out daily for 30-45 minutes with a normal routine (dog walk, day job, family time at night) do not need as much protein as they're consuming.
 What does 55 grams of plant-based protein look like?
-Here’s a typical, mostly whole food, plant-based day.
-I also included fiber count since fiber is critical to optimal health and comes from plants (not animals).

 Breakfast

-• 1/2 cup oatmeal 5 gm protein, 4 gm fiber
+• 1/2 cup dry oatmeal 5 gm protein, 4 gm fiber

-• 1/2 cup blueberries 1 gm protein, 1.5 gm fiber
+• 1/2 cup fresh blueberries 1 gm protein, 1.5 gm fiber

 • 1/2 cup soy milk 3.5 gm protein, 1 gm fiber